adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

     of the Hamiltonian, so additional care is required when reading the literature.

-RAD-tools utilize those five properties in order to define the notation of the exchange Hamiltonian.
+RAD-tools utilize those five properties in order to define the notation of the spin Hamiltonian.
 During the creation of the SpinHamiltonian object the notation is deliberately not defined, because it depends on your interpretation.
 Therefore, the notation has to be defined explicitly by you.
 If the notation is not defined, and the you are trying to use the properties and methods, which expect the notation